dell/csm-docs/content/docs/release/operator.md

 description: Release notes for Dell CSI Operator
 ---

-## Release Notes - Dell CSI Operator 1.2.0
+## Release Notes - Dell CSI Operator 1.3.0

->**Note:** There is a delay in Operator 1.2.0 certification hence it will not be visible in Red Hat OpenShift certified catalogue immediately after release on GitHub.
+>**Note:** There will be a delay in certification of Dell CSI Operator 1.3.0 and it will not be available for download from the Red Hat OpenShift certified catalog.
+The operator will still be available for download from the Red Hat OpenShift Community Catalog soon after the 1.3.0 release.

 ### New Features/Changes
 - Added support for OpenShift 4.5, 4.6 with RHEL and CoreOS worker nodes